- In order to create a career goals, you must first define what it means to you.

 2. Get detailed.

 Break your larger goal down into small, specific, quantifiable, realistic and timely goals.
 Also ensure that you have deadlines attached to each one to make sure you stay on track.
+The more detailed you are in setting each goal, the greater the likelihood is of you achieving it.

 3. Put them in writing.